serokell/blog-posts/Alex and Happy/article.md

 * Some simple types, as well as arrow types (functions).
 * Conditional expressions: if-then-else and if-then.
 * Block comments.
-* The reader will be invited in the proposed exercises to extend the language with line comments, tuples, type declarations, and pattern matching.
+* The reader will be invited in the proposed exercises to extend the language with line comments, patterns, rational numbers, list access, and pattern matching.

 The snippet below demonstrates a program written in MiniML: